dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 itself), and `contendFeed` optionally set to a pointer to a paired contend feed.

-If *either* `feeds` *or* `contentFeed` are definined in an entry, *both* fields must be defined, so the new message can be refered to via `inflated`.
-In this case the entry is refered to as an "inflated entry".
+If *either* `feeds` *or* `contentFeed` are defined in an entry, *both* fields must be defined, so the new message can be referred to via `inflated`.
+In this case the entry is refereed to as an "inflated entry".

 ## Path Hashing